 Note that butter generally shouldn't be used for deep-frying but it works fine for greasing a pan.
 And when frying, a one-to-one substitution of oil for shortening can be used with good results.

 Why Recipes Call for Shortening Over Oils or Fats

 Shortening is used in baking for short doughs—ones where a stretchy dough that forms gluten is not desired.
 If you want a flaky pie crust, for example, you don't want the gluten forming in the dough or the crust won't have the right texture.
 The fat in shortening coats the flour and keeps water from activating the compounds that form gluten.

-The Virtues of and Downsides of Lard vs Shortening
+Lard vs Shortening

 Meanwhile, shortening got its own bad reputation as it was high in trans-fatty acids.
 Manufacturers such as Crisco and Cookeen reformulated their products to reduce trans fats.